Yuragy/Chrome-extension-installer/README.md

 1. extension
-2. load
+2. loader - loader
- - panel - panel and server for loader
+3. loaderPanel - panel and server for loader
- - loader - loader
-3. scrypt - additional utilities
+4. scrypt - additional utilities
-4. server - server and panel for extension
+5. server - server and panel for extension

 **Each section has a readme describing how it works**